Scenes from a Hampshire Childhood

 Gerald has written many books on the local history of several Hampshire communities.
 Including a ‘Visitors Guide to the New Forest’.
 His special interests, as well as local history, include wild flowers, stone circles, photography and travel.

+Click here for the Zoom link.
 The one hour talk will be followed by a short Q&A opportunity.